 When she became pregnant a second time, she chose Community of Hope’s Family Health and Birth Center, the only free-standing birth center in Washington, D.C., and currently the only place where a person can give birth in the entire eastern half of the city.

 Becoming a parent is a daunting endeavor, and in the district, which faces a maternal mortality rate 50% higher than the national average, the challenge is great.
 Black women in Washington are three- to four-times more likely to die from childbirth-related complications than non-Hispanic white women.
-Meanwhile, babies born to families who live in Washington’s poorest neighborhoods are 10-times less likely to make it to their first birthday than their peers in wealthier areas.
+Meanwhile, babies born to families who live in Washington’s lowest-income neighborhoods are 10-times less likely to make it to their first birthday than their peers in wealthier areas.

 To meet these challenges head-on, the Family Health and Birth Center partners with families throughout the prenatal and postnatal periods, from prenatal care to lactation support and home visiting.
 Expectant mothers enjoy comprehensive medical care, certified nurse midwife services, perinatal care coordination, doulas and pregnancy support groups.
 Mercedez joined Community of Hope’s CenteringPregnancy® group that combines community support, health education and medical care in a one-of-a-kind program.
 Community of Hope also provides family healthcare, emotional wellness and other critical family supports.